Storyline 360 Accessibility Conformance Report

 Supports

-When authors use the modern player style, learners can switch to modern player zoom mode and use the zoom settings in desktop browsers to make slides bigger and easier to see.
+When authors use the modern player style, learners can use the modern player zoom controls and browser zoom on desktop to enlarge slide content.
 On mobile devices, learners can use pinch-to-zoom gestures.

 1.4.5 Images of Text (Level AA)